 Hybrid Cloud Infrastructure Solution for Enterprise IT

 The Hybrid Cloud Infrastructure Solution for Enterprise IT article set helps you plan, design, and implement a hybrid cloud computing infrastructure.
-The articles detail the end-to-end process of creating a hybrid cloud infrastructure using vendor-agnostic hardware and Microsoft products and technologies, including Windows Server 2012 platform capabilities and Windows Azure.
+The articles detail the end-to-end process of creating a hybrid cloud infrastructure using vendor-agnostic hardware and Microsoft products and technologies, including Windows Server 2012 platform capabilities and Microsoft Azure.
 The guidance will also help you understand the critical decisions you need to make before you embark on a hybrid cloud infrastructure project, and it includes a number of insights on how to avoid common problems, based on our experience of testing the design implementation.
 We have also created an Overview video that provides a quick introduction to the solution and will help you understand how it will reduce the time it will take to build out your hybrid cloud infrastructure.

 Infrastructure as a Service Technical Guidance for Hosting Service Providers

 Windows Server hosting is one of the largest and fastest growing cloud services opportunities for hosting service providers (HSPs).
-This document provides technical guidance and key considerations for HSPs that want to provide infrastructure as a service to their customers using Windows Azure Services for Windows Server, Windows Server 2012, and System Center 2012 Service Pack 1.
+This document provides technical guidance and key considerations for HSPs that want to provide infrastructure as a service to their customers using Azure Services for Windows Server, Windows Server 2012, and System Center 2012 Service Pack 1.